eRajsh/go2js/README.md

 + print/println are translated to "document.write", but since they are used to debug, would be better to translate them to "alert"?

+## Status

+Active | Incomplete

+There are some errors in the translation.
+Code related to slices (file "jslib/lib.go") is not finished; it has to works in JS just like in Go.

 ## License

 The source files are distributed under the [Mozilla Public License, version 2.0](http://mozilla.org/MPL/2.0/),